Kathy Boudin

-Kathy Boudin (May 19, 1943 – May 1, 2022) was an American radical leftist who served 23 years in prison for felony murder based on her role in the 1981 Brink's robbery.
-Boudin was a founding member of the militant Weather Underground organization, which engaged in bombings of government buildings to express opposition to U.S. foreign policy and racism.
-The 1981 robbery resulted in the killing of two Nyack, New York police officers and one security guard, and serious injury to another security guard; Boudin was arrested attempting to flee after the getaway vehicle she occupied was stopped by police.
-She was released on parole in 2003.
-After earning a doctorate, Boudin became an adjunct professor at Columbia University.
+Kathy Boudin (May 19, 1943 – May 1, 2022) was an American radical leftist who served 23 years in prison for felony murder for her role in the 1981 Brink's robbery.

+Boudin was a founding member of the Weather Underground organization, which engaged in bombings of government buildings to express opposition to U.S. foreign policy and racism.
+The Brink's robbery, in which Boudin acted as a decoy, resulted in the killing of two Nyack, New York police officers and one security guard along with serious injury to another security guard.
+Boudin was arrested attempting to flee the scene after the getaway vehicle was stopped by police.
+She pleaded guilty to felony murder and robbery in 1984 in exchange for an agreed-upon sentence of 20 years to life in prison; in 2003, she was released from prison on parole.

+Boudin earned an EdD from Columbia University Teachers College in 2007.
+She later became an adjunct professor at Columbia University School of Social Work, where she served as the co-founder and co-director of the Center for Justice.

 Early life, family, and education

-Kathy Boudin was born in Manhattan on May 19, 1943, into a Jewish family with a storied left-wing history.
+Kathy Boudin was born in Manhattan on May 19, 1943 into a Jewish family with a storied left-wing history.
 Boudin was raised in Greenwich Village, New York City.
 Her paternal grandparents had emigrated from Russia and Austria.
 Her great-uncle was Marxist theorist Louis B. Boudin.
 Her mother was poet Jean (Roisman) Boudin, whose sister Esther was married to radical journalist I.F.
 Stone (making him Kathy's uncle).
 Her father, attorney Leonard Boudin, had represented clients such as Judith Coplon, the Cuban government, and Paul Robeson.
-A National Lawyers Guild attorney, Leonard Boudin was the law partner of Victor Rabinowitz, himself counsel to numerous left-wing organizations.
-Her brother, Michael Boudin, became a conservative lawyer and served as a judge on the United States Court of Appeals for the First Circuit.
+A National Lawyers Guild attorney, Leonard Boudin was the law partner of Victor Rabinowitz, himself counsel to many left-wing organizations.
+Her brother, Michael Boudin, became a lawyer and served as a judge on the United States Court of Appeals for the First Circuit.

-Kathy Boudin graduated from Bryn Mawr College in 1965 as valedictorian.
+Kathy Boudin graduated from Bryn Mawr College in 1965 "with distinction".
 After college, she attended the Case Western Reserve University School of Law for less than a year.

-Boudin met her romantic partner, David Gilbert, in the 1970s and gave birth to their son Chesa Boudin in 1980.
-When her son was 14 months old, she was arrested and subsequently convicted and incarcerated for felony murder based on her role in the 1981 Brink's robbery.
-Her son was raised by former Weatherman leaders Bill Ayers and Bernardine Dohrn.
+Boudin met her romantic partner, David Gilbert, in the 1970s.
+She gave birth to their son, Chesa Boudin, in 1980.
+When her son was 14 months old, she was arrested.
+She later pleaded guilty to felony murder and was incarcerated.
+David Gilbert was convicted and incarcerated for his role in the same crime.
+Thereafter, Chesa Boudin was raised by former Weatherman leaders Bill Ayers and Bernardine Dohrn.